ai/nanospy/README.md

 # Nano Spy

-A tiny library to spy and mock methods in tests with great TypeScript support.
+A tiny Node.js library to spy and mock methods in tests with great TypeScript support.

+It will took only [5 KB](https://packagephobia.com/result?p=nanospy)
+in your `node_modules` and have 0 dependencies.

 ```js
 import { spyOn, restoreAll } from 'nanospy'